Nvision-x/s3-inventory-tf/example/README.md

    - Access the specified buckets

 2. **Collector Bucket**: The collector bucket must:
-   - Already exist in the AWSDQ account
+   - Already exist in the collector account
    - Have proper cross-account permissions
    - Accept inventory from your source account